History of Russian journalism: Magazines

 By the 1860s there was a much larger potential readership.
 Most magazines featured light reading, with a few devoted to literature.
 Vestnik Evropy (Вестник Европы) (Messenger of Europe) was the major liberal magazine of late-nineteenth-century Russia.
 It was published from 1866 to 1918.
 Editor Mikhail Matveevich Stasiulevich (1826–1911) sought to explicate both liberalism and socialism with examinations of French socialist Pierre-Joseph Proudhon and English liberal John Stuart Mill.
 He avoided radicalism and looked for a middle way in which Russian liberalism would not clash with the working class or with socialism yet would remain distinct from European bourgeois liberalism.

 Nationalism was an increasingly powerful draw.
 Mikhail Katkov (1818–87) was not a profound political theorist, but his journalistic abilities and talent for argument made him an important figure in the creation of a feeling of national identity and purpose.
 After the Crimean War (1856) and the Polish insurrection of 1863, Katkov abandoned his liberal Anglophile views and rejected the early reforms of Alexander II.
 Instead he promoted a strong Russian state supported by an enthusiastic Russian people with a unified national outlook.
 His ideas were based on Western ideas (as opposed to Slavophile ideas).
-His literary magazine Russkii Vestnik and newspaper Moskovskiye Vedomosti (Moscow News) were influential media for promoting his views.Martin Katz, Mikhail N. Katkov: A Political Biography, 1818-1887 (1966).
+His literary magazine Russkii Vestnik and newspaper Moskovskiye Vedomosti (Moscow News) were influential media for promoting his views.

 Newspaper advertising became a major revenue source after 1895.
 Banks, railways, and major industries were active, and new advertising agencies emerged.
 The largest of these was Mettsel and Co. which at its peak controlled over half of the newspaper advertising market.